Hello Planning Mashers!

 Just taking time every day to find something you are grateful for is immensely powerful.

-A gratitude log helps you to see life differently, to notice more of the wonderful things around you, to be more appreciative and mindful.
-Starting a gratitude journal in your cute notebook might be the little happiness boost you needed.
+A gratitude log helps you to see life differently, to notice more of the wonderful things around you, and to be more appreciative and mindful.
+Starting a gratitude journal in your cute notebook might be the little happiness boost you need.

 To get you started with your daily gratitudes, read the post 15 Fantastic Gratitude Prompts.

 Journaling is a great exercise.
 Putting your thoughts on paper helps you to clarify your life, organize ideas and see the why of your behavior.